KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 This examples takes a value by index, makes a few changes, and then uses that same index to assign it back.

-# Arrays of Objets
+# Arrays of Objects

 So far the only thing we have placed in an array is a value type.
-Arrays can also contain objects.
+Arrays can contain objects.

 ``` posh
    $data = @(